The Best Organic Skin Care According To Your Skin Type: An MD Explains

 Your face may be only 4.5 percent of your skin’s surface area, but it’s the 4.5 percent with which you greet the world every day, so it deserves special attention.
 Finding the best face-care products for your skin type requires patience and persistence.
 Just because the first organic product you try doesn’t work does not indicate that organic face products are not for you—it just means you haven’t found the right one.
 Taking a skin-type approach can help you figure out where to begin.

-Best organic skin care for normal skin.
+Best organic skin care for average skin.

 Suggested natural ingredients for normal skin: